“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 Their origin is ancient: according to some, the orecchiette date back to the Middle Ages between the twelfth and thirteenth centuries in the area of Sannicandro di Bari.

-If you are planning to spend time in Sicily, you cannot give up arancini: rice balls with ragù, peas and cheese, breaded and then fried: in short, a real goodness!
+If you are planning to spend time in Sicily, you cannot give up arancini: rice balls with ragù, peas and cheese, breaded and then fried: in short, real goodness!

-But on this plate there is an ancient dispute: arancino or arancina?
+But on this plate, there is an ancient dispute: arancino or arancina?
 Male or female?
-The answer is simple, it depends on the city and the shape: in the Palermo area they are called arancine and have the shape of a ball, reminiscent of an orange.
+The answer is simple, it depends on the city and the shape: in the Palermo area, they are called arancine and have the shape of a ball, reminiscent of an orange.
 In the area of Catania, however, they are called arancini and have the shape of a drop.

-Being a specialty of Sicilian cuisine, it has been officially recognized and included in the list of traditional Italian agri-food products of the Ministry of agricultural food and forestry policies with the name “arancini di riso”.
+Being a speciality of Sicilian cuisine, it has been officially recognized and included in the list of traditional Italian agri-food products of the Ministry of agricultural food and forestry policies with the name “arancini di riso”.

-In some areas they are also called rustelle, arrustelle or rrustell.
+In some areas, they are also called rustelle, arrustelle or rrustell.

 They are cooked on the grill, on a brazier called rostelliera, with a characteristic elongated channel shape.

-According to the dialect of the area it is also called “lu fucon”, “fornacella”, “furnacella”, “rustillire” or even “arrostellaro”.
+According to the dialect of the area, it is also called “lu fucon”, “fornacella”, “furnacella”, “rustillire” or even “arrostellaro”.